Not many places make getting around as easy as South Korea does.

 KORAIL runs three main types of trains.
 The fastest are high-speed KTX trains that reach speeds of 330km/h (205mph) and travel from Seoul to Busan in just over two hours.
 Saemaeul trains are slightly slower, and Mugunghwa trains are the slowest, but they’re comfortable and stop at the smaller stations that other trains bypass.
 Unsurprisingly, the faster you want to go, the more your ride will cost, but even KTX tickets are reasonably priced.

 Train tickets can be purchased from machines or ticket counters at train stations or online via the KORAIL website.
-International travelers who plan to take multiple train trips may want to purchase a KORAIL Pass, which can be used on all trains and is valid for either three or five consecutive days, or two or four selected days within a 10-day span.
+International travelers who plan to take multiple train trips may want to purchase a KORAIL Pass, which can be used on all trains and is valid for either three or five consecutive days, or two or four selected days within a 10-day period.

 Catch a bus to smaller towns and for short trips within cities